Sandro Tsveiba: Career

 In the summer of 2014, he moved abroad, to the Hungarian side Újpest FC.
-Despite making the first-team squad in 22 league matches, he only entered the game twice, for a total of 7 minutes in play. his only full match for Újpest FC was in a cup game against FC Ajka, where he made an assist.
+Despite making the first-team squad in 22 league matches, he only entered the game twice, for a total of seven minutes in play. his only full match for Újpest was in a cup game against FC Ajka, where he made an assist.

 In the summer of 2015, he moved abroad again, signing for the Croatian side NK Osijek.

-On 17 February 2017, he signed with the Russian Premier League club FC Krylia Sovetov Samara.
-On 24 June 2017, he signed with FC Dynamo Saint Petersburg.
+On 17 February 2017, he signed with Russian Premier League club Krylia Sovetov Samara.
+On 24 June 2017, he signed with Dynamo Saint Petersburg.

 On 19 July 2019, he signed with Swedish club AFC Eskilstuna until the end of 2019.